realMWONE/BookStoreApp/README.md

     - Just [clone](https://code.cs.umanitoba.ca/3350-winter-2021-a03/winter-2021-a03-group-10.git) it from our repository
     - Build it and run it.

+Some of the system tests can be flaky due to Android window transitions.
+To fix this, disable window transition in the system settings.
+On the Nexus 7, this you can enable "Remove animations" in the accessibility settings.
+On other devices, you may need to enable developer options and disable some settings in that section.

 ## Members
 - All [team members](https://code.cs.umanitoba.ca/3350-winter-2021-a03/winter-2021-a03-group-10/-/blob/master/docs/Members.md) working on this project